 The surname Coulyear was first found in Lancashire where one of the first records of the name was Ranulf Colier listed there in 1150.
 A few years later, Bernard le Coliere was listed in the Pipe Rolls of Somerset in 1172.
 The Hundredorum Rolls of 1273 revealed: Henry le Colyer in Buckinghamshire; Robert le Coliere in Bedfordshire; and Thomas le Colier in Huntingdonshire.
 Over one hundred years later, the Yorkshire Poll Tax Rolls list: Adam Colier; and Benedictus Colier.

-Important Dates for the Coulyear family
+Early History of the Coulyear family